Non-Fiction Books

 Works in Progress

 The Saint Louis Story: Learning and Living Racial Justice” Public Digital Humanities project with Stephanie Hurter Brizee and Colten Biro, my service-learning students, and the community members of St. Louis.
-Funded in 2023 by an $8,000 Beaumont Award.

 John W. O’Malley as a Guide for Eloquentia Perfecta, Community-Engaged Work, and Graduate Education.”
 Jesuit Higher Education: A Journal vol 11, no. 2, Article 12, December 2022.
 With Stephanie Hurter Brizee, Colten Biro, Meha Gupta.
 Peer-reviewed journal.